Augusta in Richmond County, Georgia — The American South (South Atlantic)

 Erected by National Society Daughters of the American Colonists Project of the 2000-3 Adminstration.
 Mary Ann Groome Hepler, National President.

 Location.
 33° 28.702′ N, 81° 57.836′ W. Marker is in Augusta, Georgia, in Richmond County.
-Marker is on the Riverwalk in Savannah near 8th Street.
+It is on the Riverwalk in Savannah near 8th Street.
 Touch for map.
 Marker is in this post office area: Augusta GA 30901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Founding of Augusta (a few steps from this marker); De Soto In Georgia (a few steps from this marker); Cotton (within shouting distance of this marker); William Bartram Trail (within shouting distance of this marker); Floods (within shouting distance of this marker); Indians (within shouting distance of this marker); The Levee (within shouting distance of this marker); Industrial Heritage (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Founding of Augusta (a few steps from this marker); De Soto In Georgia (a few steps from this marker); Cotton (within shouting distance of this marker); William Bartram Trail (within shouting distance of this marker); Floods (within shouting distance of this marker); Indians (within shouting distance of this marker); The Levee (within shouting distance of this marker); Industrial Heritage (within shouting distance of this marker).
 Touch for a list and map of all markers in Augusta.

 Related markers.
 Click here for a list of markers that are related to this marker.
 See related markers